G. Robert Cotton Correctional Facility

-The G. Robert Cotton Correctional Facility is a state prison for men located in Jackson, Jackson County, Michigan, owned and operated by the Michigan Department of Corrections.
+The G. Robert Cotton Correctional Facility is a state prison for men located in Blackman Charter Township, Jackson County, Michigan, owned and operated by the Michigan Department of Corrections.
+It has a Jackson postal address.

 This facility dates from 1985.
 Cotton, which is an inmate educational facility, is one portion of the former Michigan State Prison, described as the largest walled prison in the world as late as 1981, when it was rocked by extensive, damaging riots.
 The prison was divided in 1988 into smaller institutions.
 As of 2016, Cotton and three other components remain open: